In the academic year 2022-2023 this course will take place online.

 Action-oriented research studies are participatory in their approach, i.e. they are designed and conducted in close collaboration with, or with participation from, participants of the research population and other relevant societal stakeholders.
 Simultaneously, they allow an in-depth understanding of the societal context as well as of the persistency of the problems through being closely involved in addressing these.

 Often the aim of these studies is to rethink and reinterpret complex issues, synthesize different types of knowledge, and collectively develop new hypotheses and solutions.
-Researchers that use this approach aim their research questions and methodology to remain attuned to the real situation and experience of the research population, thereby providing points for further action.
+Researchers that use such approaches aim their research questions and methodology to remain attuned to the real situation and experience of the research population, thereby providing points for further action.

-The workshop consists of a combination of presentations, interactive discussions and case-based learning.
+The course consists of a combination of (guest) lectures, interactive discussions, group and individual work – it will include inviting experts working with different action-oriented research approaches.
 Amongst others, it covers the following issues:

-- Relevance of action-oriented research for developing scientific insights and knowledge
+- Discussion of the value of action-oriented research for developing scientific insights and for fostering social change

 - Reflection on how your PhD research could adopt a participatory approach

-This workshop is designed for those with no or limited experience with action-oriented research.
+This course is designed for those with no or limited experience with action-oriented research.

 Dr. Julia Wittmayer is a sustainability transitions scholar with a background in social and cultural anthropology.
 She works as Assistant Professor at the Erasmus School of Social and Behavioural Sciences (ESSB) and as senior researcher at DRIFT, Erasmus University Rotterdam.
 Starting from the assumption that processes of societal change are continuous and ongoing processes of searching and learning from and with another, one of her foci is on creating spaces for collaboration, learning and exchange between policy, science and society.
 Throughout the last decade, Julia has developed and implemented many collaborative research formats that are generative of critical knowledge and action regarding societal challenges in urban areas and on local scale or within the context of energy system change.
 Using such research formats, amongst others, she investigates the changing roles and relations of actors (i.e. social innovation) and their meaning-making in sustainability transitions.
 Next to being involved in or leading a variety of research projects, Julia provides policy advice to local and national government bodies across Europe.